RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-GUIDE.rst

    * The compiler uses the hints only to manage register usage, and does not automatically reduce shared memory or other resources.
    *  Compilation fails if compiler cannot generate a kernel which meets the requirements of the specified launch bounds.
    * From MAX_THREADS_PER_BLOCK, the compiler derives the maximum number of warps/block that can be used at launch time.
-Values of   	  MAX_THREADS_PER_BLOCK less than the default allows the compiler to use a larger pool of registers : each warp uses registers, 	and this hint constains the launch to a warps/block size which is less than maximum.
+Values of   	  MAX_THREADS_PER_BLOCK less than the default allows the compiler to use a larger pool of registers : each warp uses registers, and this hint contains the launch to a warps/block size which is less than maximum.
-   * From MIN_WARPS_PER_EU, the compiler derives a maximum number of registers that can be used by the kernel (to meet the required   	   #simultaneous active blocks).
+   * From MIN_WARPS_PER_EU, the compiler derives a maximum number of registers that can be used by the kernel (to meet the required   	   simultaneous active blocks).
 If MIN_WARPS_PER_EU is 1, then the kernel can use all registers supported by the multiprocessor.
    * The compiler ensures that the registers used in the kernel is less than both allowed maximums, typically by spilling registers 	 (to shared or global memory), or by using more instructions.
-   * The compiler may use hueristics to increase register usage, or may simply be able to avoid spilling.
+   * The compiler may use heuristics to increase register usage, or may simply be able to avoid spilling.
 The MAX_THREADS_PER_BLOCK 	 is particularly useful in this cases, since it allows the compiler to use more registers and avoid situations where the compiler 	   constrains the register usage (potentially spilling) to meet the requirements of a large block size that is never used at launch 	   time.

 **CU and EU Definitions**